Judges in two states reject Trump campaign lawsuits as the president continues to press unsubstantiated claims of fraud

 “Under the Constitution, the legislature has the right to make these laws, which they’ve made, and the judge just confirmed that they must be followed,” Trump campaign attorney Pam Bondi said at a news conference in Philadelphia.
 “So we plan on entering that building and legally observing the voting process.”

-The legal jockeying drew competing rallies to the city streets: on one side, about 25 Trump supporters yelled “Legal votes matter!” and “Trump!”
+The legal jockeying drew competing rallies to the city streets: on one side, about 25 Trump supporters shouted, “Legal votes matter!” and “Trump!”
 Across the street, about 50 counterprotesters chanted, “Count every vote!”

-The campaign sought to open up another front in its legal war in Nevada.
-At a press conference Thursday morning at the Clark County elections department headquarters, Adam Laxalt, former Nevada attorney general and co-chair of the Trump campaign in the state, claimed without providing evidence that ballots belonging to deceased people had been counted, and that “thousands” of people had voted despite moving out of Clark County during the pandemic.
+The Trump campaign sought to open up another front in its legal war in Nevada.
+At a news conference Thursday morning at the Clark County elections department headquarters, Adam Laxalt, a former Nevada attorney general and co-chair of the Trump campaign in the state, claimed without providing evidence that ballots belonging to deceased people had been counted, and that “thousands” of people had voted despite moving out of Clark County during the pandemic.

 Laxalt ignored reporters’ questions asking for examples of the fraud he described.
-About a hundred Trump supporters swarmed the press conference waving Trump flags and carrying signs reading “Stop the Steal.”
+About 100 Trump supporters swarmed the news conference waving Trump flags and carrying signs reading “Stop the Steal.”

-Trump’s efforts to block vote-counting coincided with a painstaking process in four battlegrounds — Arizona, Nevada, Georgia and Pennsylvania — that will determine the next occupant of the White House.
-In Georgia and Pennsylvania, Trump is currently ahead, but his lead has diminished with each new dump of counted votes.
+Trump’s efforts to block the counting of votes coincided with a painstaking process in four battlegrounds — Arizona, Nevada, Georgia and Pennsylvania — that will determine the next occupant of the White House.
+In Georgia and Pennsylvania, Trump is ahead, but his lead has diminished with each new update of counted votes.

-Top Biden campaign officials, while calling for patience as final ballots are being counted, continued projecting confidence that they will soon be declared the winner of the presidential election.
+Top Biden campaign officials, while calling for patience as final ballots are being counted, continued projecting confidence that their candidate will soon be declared the winner of the presidential election.

-“We are absolutely confident that Joe Biden will be the next president of the United States,” campaign manager Jen O’Malley Dillon said on a call with reporters, which included slides on how they think they will win at least four of the most hotly contested remaining states.
+“We are absolutely confident that Joe Biden will be the next president of the United States,” campaign manager Jen O’Malley Dillon said on a call with reporters, which included slides on how campaign officials think they will win at least four of the most hotly contested remaining states.

 In Georgia, for instance, Trump’s lead had narrowed to fewer than 13,000 votes by midafternoon Thursday, with roughly 47,000 ballots left to count statewide.
-Biden was winning the late-counted ballots by heavy margins in part because they were concentrated in Democratic enclaves around Savannah and metro Atlanta, and in part because they were mail ballots, which Democrats used more than Republicans.
+Biden was winning the late-counted ballots by large margins in part because they were concentrated in Democratic enclaves around Savannah and metro Atlanta, and also in part because they were mail ballots, which Democrats used in greater numbers than Republicans.

 The tightening margin in Georgia may lead to a recount request.
 If the margin is less than or equal to 0.5 percent of the certified results, a candidate can request a recount.
 There is no automatic recount in the state, and a candidate must request a recount within two business days after the certification, which is scheduled to take place by Nov.
 20.